void-tech-um/park-swift/README.md

 [Tunnel Error Message](<tunnel-issue-mac.png>)

 If you are having an error that says nvm is not installed please refer to [NVM installation instructions](<https://github.com/nvm-sh/nvm?tab=readme-ov-file#installing-and-updating>)

+If you are having weird errors with expo failing to recognize old dependencies are removed, clear the expo cache with `expo r -c`